Skidmore Cares gears up for sixth year of community engagement

 Skidmore Cares, launched in 2006 by President Glotzbach and Marie Glotzbach to enhance the meaning of the annual campus holiday gathering at Scribner House, has grown into a program that makes a significant contribution to area families in need.

 “Skidmore Cares builds on the heritage of being a good neighbor and encourages participation in a program that will result in a collective Skidmore contribution to Saratoga Springs,” said Marie Glotzbach, who is spearheading the effort.
 “The program enhances the meaningfulness of the spirit of the season at our annual college gathering.
 It is especially important to us to give back to our community during these tough economic times.”

-The program is once again coordinating the efforts of faculty, staff, and students in the collection of food, school supplies, and money to benefit local agencies.
+The program is once again coordinating the efforts of faculty, staff and students in the collection of food, school supplies and money to benefit local agencies.
 Four local food banks have provided a list of foods considered crucial to their operations, and the drive will target those items.
-The school supplies will go to the Corinth and Saratoga Springs School Districts, and the Latino Advocacy Program of the Saratoga County Equal Opportunity Program.
-Cash donations will be given to Domestic Violence and Rape Crisis Services of Saratoga County; Mary’s Haven, a local Hospice home; ASPIRe N.Y.
+The school supplies will go to the Corinth and Saratoga Springs School Districts and the Latino Advocacy Program of the Saratoga County Equal Opportunity Program.
+Cash donations will be given to the Domestic Violence and Rape Crisis Services of Saratoga County; Mary’s Haven, a local Hospice home; ASPIRe N.Y.
 (Autism Spectrum Peer Integration & Recreation of New York); and Schoharie County Community Action Program.

 The student component of the program is being organized by the Student-Athlete Advisory Committee.
 The student drive will focus on the collection of food and cash.

-Last year, Skidmore Cares distributed over 1,600 food items, nearly 1,100 school supplies, and generous cash donations for three local non-profits.
+Last year, Skidmore Cares distributed more than 1,600 food items, nearly 1,100 school supplies and generous cash donations for three local nonprofits.